 Heretic Candles

 An example?
-My favorite — Dirty Lemon — plays cold-pressed lemon, Italian bergamot and ylang-ylang against patchouli, pepper and sandalwood for a fresh, feisty and uplifting vibe.
+My favorite, Dirty Lemon, plays cold-pressed lemon, Italian bergamot, and ylang-ylang against patchouli, pepper, and sandalwood for a fresh, feisty, uplifting vibe.

 Nette

-They look gorgeous, smell gorgeous and are kind to both our health and the environment.
+They look gorgeous, smell gorgeous, and are kind to our health and the environment.

 Because, in the words of founder Carol Han Pyle, lighting a candle should be like “a cherished ritual, much like pouring a great glass of wine or drawing a bath at the end of a long day.

-And that’s exactly the case with Suede Fringe, a non-toxic candle that’s a super-addictive, sun-kissed blend of warm suede, orris concrete, tonks, amber, violet leaf, cardamom and sandalwood.
+And that’s precisely the case with Suede Fringe, a non-toxic candle that’s a super-addictive, sun-kissed blend of warm suede, orris concrete, tonks, amber, violet leaf, cardamom, and sandalwood.

 The glass jar, made in Italy by a heritage glass blowing atelier, the packaging made from 100% recycled shoeboxes, and the seaweed ink used for printing make for the perfect finishing touches!